Many people believe DOS to be an antiquated,

 does not have Y2K compliancy built in, or are trying to lessen the confusion

-year to coincide with 2013), then simply use the DOS "DATE" command and
+year to coincide with the 2023 calendar), then simply invoke the DOS

-enter the current month, day, and four-digit year.
-With few exceptions,
+"DATE" command and enter the current month, day, and four-digit year.
+With

 DOS is a TUI (Text User Interface) system, so by nature, it